-With respect to hiring, firing, recruitment or referral for a fee by employers with four or more employees, employers may not treat individuals differently because they are or are not U.S. citizens or work-authorized individuals.
-U.S. citizens, recent permanent residents, temporary residents, asylees and refugees are protected from citizenship status discrimination.
+With respect to hiring, firing, recruitment, or referral for a fee by employers with four or more employees, employers may not treat individuals differently because they are or are not U.S. citizens or work-authorized individuals.
+U.S. citizens, recent permanent residents, temporary residents, asylees, and refugees are protected from citizenship status discrimination.
 However, permanent residents who do not apply for naturalization within six months of eligibility are not protected from citizenship status discrimination.
-Citizenship status discrimination which is otherwise required to comply with law, regulation, executive order or government contract is permissible by law.
+Citizenship status discrimination which is otherwise required to comply with the law, regulation, executive order, or government contract is permissible by law.

-Relating to verifying the employment eligibility of employees, employers may not request more or different documents than are required to verify employment eligibility, reject reasonably genuine-looking documents or specify certain documents over others with the purpose or intent of discriminating on the basis of citizenship status or national origin.
-U.S. citizens and all work authorized individuals are protected from document abuse.
+Relating to verifying the employment eligibility of employees, employers may not request more or different documents than are required for I-9 verification, reject reasonably genuine-looking documents, or specify certain documents over others with the purpose or intent of discriminating based on citizenship status or national origin.
+U.S. citizens and all work-authorized individuals are protected from document abuse.

-In response to the law, the Immigration and Naturalization Service (INS), now an integrated component of the Department of Homeland Security (DHS), created Form I-9 and mandated its accurate and timely completion by all U.S. employers and their employees.
+In response to the law, the Immigration and Naturalization Service (INS), now an integrated component of the DHS, created Form I-9 and mandated its accurate and timely completion by all U.S. employers and their employees.

 Form I-9 allows employers not only to determine the eligibility of employees to work in the United States but also to prevent discrimination against people of foreign origin and citizenship.
 Given the increased intensity and frequency of Form I-9 audits by U.S. Immigration and Customs Enforcement, employers need to be certain they are compliant with regulations for Form I-9.
 Otherwise, they can face penalties or even lawsuits from the government.

-To ensure that businesses maximize compliance with I-9 and E-Verify and to prevent potential fines, one of the best practices for employers is to rely on an electronic I-9 solution as an invaluable tool for tracking and storing documentation.
-Electronic I-9 software helps minimize risk with its built-in quality control mechanisms, easy access to stored I-9s, automatic notification of employment authorization expiration dates, integration with E-Verify and data security measures.
-Therefore, I-9 process, that is usually perceived as complex and daunting, becomes simple, secure and efficient.The information contained within this document is general in nature and is not intended and should not be construed as legal, HR, or opinion by Emtpech.
+To ensure that businesses maximize E-Verify and I-9 compliance and to prevent potential fines, one of the best practices for employers is to rely on an electronic I-9 verification software as an invaluable tool for tracking and storing documentation.
+Automated I-9 verification software helps minimize risk with its built-in quality control mechanisms, easy access to stored I-9s, immediate notification of employment authorization expiration dates, integration with E-Verify, and data security measures.
+Therefore, the I-9 verification process, which is usually perceived as complex and daunting, becomes simple, secure, and efficient.The information contained within this document is general in nature and is not intended and should not be construed as legal, HR, or opinion by Emtpech.
 Please contact Emptech or another subject matter professional prior to acting on any information provided in this document.
 We recommend caution when contemplating acting on any information provided in this document as it may not be applicable or suitable for the specific viewer’s needs.
 Emptech assumes no obligation to update any viewer of any changes in law, rule, or regulation that could affect the information contained herein.
 Without express written permission from Emptech, no part of this document may be reproduced, re-transmitted, or otherwise redistributed in any form or by any means, including, but not limited to photocopying, electronic, facsimile transmission, or using any other information storage and retrieval system.